harshraijiwala/doc-reader/README.md

 Experience the future of document analysis with Doc Reader.
 Sign up today and discover a world where knowledge is just a question away.

+# Steps to build and run the app

+1) Clone the Repo
+2) Go the the doc-reader folder
+3) Open the Dockerfile
+4) In line #7, insert OPENAI_API_KEY (Need Paid account to use CHATGPT LLM API)
+5) docker build -t doc-reader .
+6) docker run -it -p 8501:8501 doc-reader
+7) Go to web browser can do http://localhost:8501
+8) You can start using the Doc-reader

+`